 There was the Raven with the bad leg and injured wing, and the Red-Winged Blackbird with the bald head; the only one that remained in the area from the fifty or so that over-wintered with us.
 Was he an outcast?
 The odd dog wanders over to say hello, or to Rosemarie’s dismay, to relieve himself in the loose black soil.

-Our beautiful one third of an acre in the heart of British Columbia’s Okanagan Valley became for us, a crucible, a microcosm of nature’s cycles and dramas.
+Our beautiful one third of an acre became for us, a crucible, a microcosm of nature’s cycles and dramas.
 We chased the dogs, the dogs chased the cats, the cats chased just about anything smaller than themselves, and of course the ravens chased Jones.
 All of them playing between fear and desire.

 A few moments later then, the sky a bit darker with vertical columns of misty grey; rain in the distance, we set out in our camper van.
 We called her Betsy.

-Betsy had been our vehicle on many an adventure.
+Betsy had been our vehicle on many adventures.
 Settling into her seats was like coming home to the magic of ourselves.
 All of our worries and frustrations would dissolve into her, as we focused through her windshield on where we were, and where we envisioned going.
+Communicating with one another was always easy and relaxed in Betsy.

-After a brief discussion of where to hike, we decided on Okanagan Mountain Park; a large wild area at the edge of town.
+After a brief discussion of where to hike, we decided on a mountain park; a large wild area at the edge of town.
 There, steep trails lead to beautiful high places where the breeze is always fresh, the grass is always golden, and the lake below is always an iridescent blue shimmer.

 On this day though we would not hike to those highest places.
 Our goal was only about 40 minutes uphill.
 I wanted to show Rosemarie the eagle’s nest I had discovered the previous week.

 Rain was falling gently when we arrived, and the few people that were in the area were leaving.
-Donning an old oiled canvas hat to keep the rain off my head and glasses, we began hiking up to the point where we could make our own way off-trail to the nest.
+Donning an old oiled canvas hat to keep the rain off, we began hiking up to the point where we could make our own way off-trail to the nest.
 The rain made the ground less stable and the rocks slippery as if coated with a thin film of oil.

 Being careful not to destroy the lichen as we stepped, knowing how fragile it is, we slowly climbed, stopping now and then to fully soak in the beauty that we were immersed in.